Spring-SpringBoard/SpringBoard-Core/doc/source/index.rst

 Installing
 ----------

-The simplest way to download and install SpringBoard is use one of the packaged builds:
+The simplest way to download SpringBoard is by using one of the provided installers:

 - `Windows build <http://spring-launcher.ams3.digitaloceanspaces.com/Spring-SpringBoard/SpringBoard-Core/SpringBoard.exe>`_